-An easy vegan three bean chili recipe with warm fiesta-style flavors and plant-based protein!
+An easy vegan Three Bean Chili recipe with warm fiesta-style flavors and plant-based protein!
 Such a simple and satisfying lunch or dinner, especially in the winter.
 (Vegan, gluten-free, oil-free.)

-It is a great source of plant-based protein and fiber, and keeps up feeling satisfied.
+It's a great source of plant-based protein and fiber, and keeps up feeling satisfied.

 Plus everyone can personalize their bowl with their own favorite toppings!

 Ingredients For Three Bean Chili

 For this recipe you will simmer in a large pot:

 - Yellow onion: Or use white onion or sweet onion instead.